 - Bring extra copies of your resume, and a list of references.

-- Bring a notepad and pen so you can jot down the name and email address of the person you meet with, or ask for a business card.
-Y
+- Have a notepad and pen so you can jot down the name and email address of the person you meet with, or ask for a business card.

 Know the date when you're available to start work.
 The store's schedule may be flexible, but the interviewer will want to know about your availability.
 They will also want to know if there are certain days or hours you can't work because of school or another commitment.